 • Joined the Blue Jays organization after four seasons as the Cleveland Indians Infield and First Base Coach after being named to the post on November 3, 2005.

-• Managed in his first season with the New Hampshire Fisher Cats (AA) leading them to their first post-season birth since 2004 finishing 2nd in the Eastern Division…Lost in the first round of the playoffs to Trenton 3-0.
+• In his first season with the Blue Jays (2010) managed the New Hampshire Fisher Cats (AA) leading them to their first postseason birth since 2004 finishing 2nd in the Eastern Division…Lost in the first round of the playoffs to Trenton 3-0.

 • Made his debut as a Blue Jays Coach in 2011 as a Coaching Assistant and spent two seasons in that capacity.